UK races to minimise damage from Silicon Valley Bank collapse | Law-Order

 - United Kingdom

+Lenders including Barclays PLC and Lloyds Banking Group are among parties to have been approached by the board of SVB UK over the weekend to see if an emergency takeover deal can be reached, Sky News reported on Sunday.
+Bank of London, a clearing bank, is weighing whether an offer is possible, a person with knowledge of the discussions told Reuters.

+SVB Group declined a Reuters request for comment while Barclays and Lloyds Banking did not immediately respond.
+More than 250 UK tech firm executives signed a letter addressed to Hunt on Saturday calling for government intervention and warned of an "existential threat" to the UK tech sector, a copy seen by Reuters shows.

 Under insolvency proceedings for banks in Britain, some depositors are eligible for up to 85,000 pounds ($102,000) of compensation for cash held at lenders, or 170,000 pounds for joint accounts.
-Customers may not be able to recover deposits in excess of that.
-Hunt reiterated comments by the BoE that overall Silicon Valley Bank has a limited presence in Britain and does not perform functions critical to the financial system.
+Customers may not be able to recover deposits in excess of those sums, which are small relative to the deposits some startups had with the bank.
+Hunt reiterated comments by the BoE that overall, Silicon Valley Bank had a limited presence in Britain and did not perform functions critical to the financial system.

+The pledge to find emergency support was welcomed by tech firms and lobby groups, including the startup industry body Codec, calling it "an acknowledgement of the scale of the challenge".
+The opposition Labour shadow chancellor Rachel Reeves urged Hunt to offer more than "warm words" to companies, saying the government had to come up with a plan by the time financial markets opened on Monday morning.

+British Prime Minister Rishi Sunak has said he wants to turn Britain into the "next Silicon Valley".
+Britain is only behind the United States and China in terms of the level of venture capital funding for the sector, according to the government.
+In the U.S., the Federal Deposit Insurance Corporation (FDIC), which was appointed receiver, was trying to find another bank over the weekend that was willing to merge with Silicon Valley Bank, people familiar with the matter said on Friday, to minimise the fallout.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)